 In 1683 a catalogue of the Garden plants was produced and ordered to be printed.
 According to Barrett this was compiled by Nicholas Staphurst who occurs in the Apothecaries' records as Stophort, the spelling of names then frequently varying considerably.
 Staphurst had offered to undertake this at his own expense although why is not clear as at that time.
 Staphurst was the Apothecaries' Chymical Operator and the current Library contains a single booklet of 54 pages by him.
-This is 'Officina Chymia Londinensis' published by Hanbury, London in 1686.
-Little is known of Staphurst, but it is known that Hans Sloane stayed with him while studying Chemistry at Apothecaries' Hall.
+This is 'Officina Chymica Londinensis' published in London 1685 and in Hamburg in 1686.
+Little is known of Staphurst, but it is known that Hans Sloane was instructed in the preparation and use of chemical medicines by Staphurst, whilst lodging with him in the chemical operator's house adjoining the laboratory at Apothecaries' Hall.